guilatrova/django-fusion-table/README.md

 ## `locations` app

 This app implements models and uses service from above module.
 Note how it's **higly decoupled** from it.
-You will find only a bind with decorators in `views.py` which handles requests to default module and uses service provided by `fusiontables`.
+You will find only a bind with decorators and permissions in `views.py` which handles requests to default module and uses service provided by `fusiontables`.

 ## Scripts